DHTMLX/docs-suite/docs/grid/usage.md

     .catch(() => console.log("failure"))
     .finally(() => console.log("finished"));
 ~~~

-Replace `x.x` with the actual version number.
-You can check the latest version of the Json2Excel library at the [GitHub repository](https://github.com/dhtmlx/json2excel).

 Read the details on dates formatting in Excel in the [related Excel documentation](https://support.microsoft.com/en-us/office/format-a-date-the-way-you-want-in-excel-8e10019e-d5d8-47a1-ba95-db95123d273e).